Need a crash course on Bitcoin layers?

 BitVM

-BitVM is a new white paper discussing a Bitcoin rollup that brings more expressive logic directly to the Bitcoin Chain.
-The paper was published in October 2023 from Robin Linus on the Zero Sync team (a project which is covered below).
+BitVM is a method for verifying arbitrary computations on Bitcoin.
+In plain English, that means using simple logic gates and a challenge-response protocol in order to bring more expressive logic directly to the Bitcoin chain.
+The white paper was published in October 2023 from Robin Linus on the Zero Sync team (a project which is covered below).
 This paper caused a stir because it enables new smart contract functionality on the Bitcoin chain without requiring any changes to Bitcoin.

-A new white paper causing a stir in the Bitcoin community.
+A new protocol with rollup potential causing a stir in the Bitcoin community.

 Covenants

 Covenants are a category of proposed changes to Bitcoin core, enabling Bitcoin Script programs that restrict how funds are allowed to be spent.
 Covenants on Bitcoin have been debated for over a decade, proving just how hard it is to make changes to Bitcoin’s core protocol.
-Covenants need new op_codes to function, which require a softfork upgrade.
-The two primary BIPs associated with covenants are BIP 118 and BIP 119.
+Covenants need new op_codes to function, which require a soft fork upgrade.
+The primary BIPs associated with covenants are BIP 118 and BIP 119, and most recently OP_CAT (BIP-420), which gained notoriety thanks in part to Taproot Wizards.

 Covenants on Bitcoin have been debated for over a decade.

-If approved, covenants could unlock major UX improvements for Bitcoin as well as many more use cases, including bringing smart contract functionality closer to the base layer.
+If approved, covenants could unlock major UX improvements for Bitcoin as well as many more use cases, including bringing smart contract functionality closer to the base layer and enabling Bitcoin L1 nodes to verify proofs from L2 rollups.
 However, the risks include adding more complexity to basic Bitcoin transactions, and therefore making the protocol more vulnerable to attacks.
 There is considerable support for covenants among Bitcoin’s technical community, but the risks and tradeoffs are still hotly debated.

 Discreet Log Contracts (DLC)